shrey160/EuroSAT_MS_Deep_Learning/README.md

 # About the Dataset
  EuroSAT_MS is a collection of 13 band images from the sentinel-2 EO sat, The image are 64x64 pixel in size and are divided between various classes. for more dertails visit the [EuroSAt](https://github.com/phelber/EuroSAT) github repo

+A Euro_MS_Test_red dataset (1% of the original EuroSAT_MS) is provided in the data dir, for the training purpose, make sure to download EURO_MS dataset and store it in data dir